-- Be a graduate of an accredited Gibson County or Indiana high school or academy by June 2019.
+- Be a graduate of an accredited Gibson County or Indiana high school or academy by the end of June 2021.

-- Be available for an interview on October 8, 2018, with the scholarship committee if selected as a finalist, and be prepared to write a short essay on September 28, 2018, on a selected topic prior to the interview.
+- Be available for an interview with the scholarship committee on October 5, 2020, if selected as a finalist, and be prepared to write a short essay on September 25, 2020, on a selected topic prior to the interview.

 - Apply for the scholarship in only one county.